 What is DWI and its potential punishment?

-DWI is a criminal offense which prohibits you from operating a motor vehicle in a public place while “intoxicated.”
-The DWI statute does not require you to be “drunk.”
-Rather, it only requires that you to be “intoxicated,” which is defined as having lost the normal use of either mental or physical faculties, or having a .08 alcohol level in either your breath, your blood, or your urine.
+DWI is a criminal offense which prohibits you from operating a motor vehicle in a public place while “intoxicated” is defined as having lost the normal use of either mental or physical faculties, or having a .08 alcohol level in either your breath, your blood, or your urine.
+The DWI statute does not require you to be “drunk,” rather, it only requires that you to be “intoxicated” to be charged with DWI.
 When considering DWI punishment, we have to discuss the loss of normal mental/physical faculties must be caused by alcohol, drugs, a controlled substance, some other impairing substance, or a combination thereof in order to violate the DWI statute.
 Read more about the difference between impaired driving and drunk driving.

 Breakdown of DWI Punishment by Offenses